cjhird/portfolio-site/README.md

 # Portfolio ReadMe

-## Notes
+## To Add:

-This site was build very quickly and will likely grow in the future.
-I have plans to add blog functionality using a cms such as Sanity.
+- Blog functionality with a cms like Sanity
+- Redo styling to minimalistic